Get A Better Resume

 • Ask your tutors who they know who could turn into a helpful contact for you.

-• Make sure to keep these contacts’ warm’ by reaching out to them often.
+• Make sure to keep these contacts' warm' by reaching out to them as often. as yiu can.

 • Don't feel that you need to wait until you have a job in the industry to start connecting with people dedicated to your work area.